jomorlier/mdocourse/README.md

 PART2:  Multidisciplinary Optimization
 ****

-A short intro by Prof. MORLIER [MDAO](https://github.com/jomorlier/mdocourse/blob/master/mdo.md)
+## A short intro by Prof. MORLIER
+[MDAO](https://github.com/jomorlier/mdocourse/blob/master/mdo.md)

+## Q&A session
 Then detailed planning of ZOOM Sessions with my colleagues of ONERA Course 1- 06/05/2020 – 09h-11h (via ZOOM)
 ZOOM : 1h30 (NB,TH)
-1. Introduction MDO/MDA, google colab, OpenMDAO, sellar problem TO DO in AUTONOMY
-Sellar in OpenMDAO, MDA
+Introduction MDO/MDA, google colab, OpenMDAO, sellar problem TO DO in AUTONOMY: Sellar in OpenMDAO, MDA

 Course 2  - 11/05/2020 – 14h-16h (via ZOOM)
 ZOOM : 1h30 (NB,TH)
-1. Feedback on sellar problem
-2. Formulation MDF IDF, MAUD, sellar problem
-TO DO in AUTONOMY
-Sellar in OpenMDAO, MDO w/o gradient
+Feedback on sellar problem + Formulation MDF IDF, MAUD TO DO in AUTONOMY: Sellar in OpenMDAO, MDO w/o gradient

 Course 3  - 15/05/2020 – 09h-11h (via ZOOM)
 ZOOM : 1h30 (SD,TH)
-1. Feedback on sellar problem
-2. Play with preliminary Aircraft Design tool : OpenAerostruct, OAS
-3. MDA and solver options for MDO
+Feedback on sellar problem, Play with OpenAerostruct, OAS MDA and solver options for MDO

 TO DO in AUTONOMY
 1. Use OAS for Aerodynamics shape Analysis and Optimization only